hachyderm/community/community.hachyderm.io/content/en/docs/thank-you/_index.md

 or to Hachyderm's parent org, the Nivenly Foundation.
 Although corporate accounts assist with paying for Hachyderm's infrastructure costs, they are not the primary source of funding for Hachyderm.

-Note that we moved off Kris Nóva's Ko-Fi as of March 2023.
-As we start receiving other sponsorship sources we will post updates here.

 ## How to donate

 One fast, easy way to donate to help finance Hachyderm is directly via Hachyderm's GitHub